Petunia × atkinsiana

 Petunia × atkinsiana (synonym: Petunia × hybrida) is a Petunia plant "nothospecies" (hybrid), which encompasses all hybrid species of petunia between P. axillaris and P. integrifolia.
 Most of the petunias sold for cultivation in home gardens are this type and belong to this nothospecies.
+It is said to have originated with the Quaker plantsman James Atkins at his nursery at Painshill in 1834 but did not spread around the world until the 1990s.

 Characteristics

 Petunia × atkinsiana plants were originally produced by hybridisation between P. axillaris (the large white or night-scented petunia) and P. integrifolia (the violet-flowered petunia) and other members of its complex, including Petunia inflata.
 P. axillaris bears night-fragrant, buff-white blossoms with long, thin tubes and somewhat flattened openings.
 The scent molecules emitted by the hybrids are generally similar to those from P. axillaris.

 Cultivation

 Petunia seeds germinate in 5 to 15 days.
 Petunias can tolerate relatively harsh conditions and hot climates.
 They need at least five hours of sunlight every day.
 They grow well in low humidity, moist soil.
 Young plants can be grown from seeds.
 Petunias should be watered once every two to five days.
 In drier regions, the plants should be watered daily.
 Dead corollas and seed-capsules should be removed to encourage further branching and flowering.
 Maximum growth occurs in late spring.
 The application of fertilizers once a month will help to promote quick growth.
 Petunias may readily be cultivated in tubs, window boxes, hanging baskets and other containers.